Hulusi Behçet: Early life

-Born to Turkish parents, as his father was an official in the Ottoman Empire, they emigrated to Damascus and he spent his early childhood there after he lost his mother to an illness.
+Born to Turkish parents, as his father was an official in the Ottoman Empire, they emigrated to Damascus where he spent his early childhood after he lost his mother to an illness.

 Professional works

 During World War I (1914–1918), he served at the military hospital in Edirne as a specialist in dermatology and venereal diseases and was assigned to the head of the hospital as an assistant.
 After the war, between 1918 and 1919, he first went to Budapest, Hungary and then to Berlin, Germany to improve his medical knowledge.
-He had the opportunity to meet some well known colleagues there.
+He had the opportunity to meet some well-known colleagues there.
 After his return to Turkey, he went into private practice.
 In 1923, Behçet was appointed as the head physician at the Hasköy Venereal Diseases Hospital at Golden Horn in Istanbul.
 Shortly after, he moved to Guraba Hospital, which is now part of the School of Medicine Bezmialem University.
 While he lectured at the university, he continued his private practice as well.

-In 1923, he married Refika Davaz, the daughter of a well-known diplomat.
-They had one daughter.